 When I gave up on cedar, I became pretty set on vertical siding.
 The architect had used vertical siding on some elevations, and I thought it was the closest look to the original.
 After much research and back and forth last winter, I had to give up on vertical plank siding as well.
 The only product that came close to what I wanted was 30% more than traditional siding and had a six month lead time.
 The vertical siding that was readily available would require seams, and it had more of cottage look.

-If I’ve learned anything in the last two years, it’s that ordering a product with a long lead time means you need to be prepared for it not to show up at all.
+If I’ve learned anything during the pandemic years, it was that ordering a product with a long lead time means you need to be prepared for it not to show up at all.
 Budget aside, I wasn’t willing to push the project another year when we had a firm quote and a contractor ready to go.

 In the end, we settled on LP Smart Side with the wood grain in the medium width.
 It was the closest look to the original cedar and felt more appropriate than smooth siding or wide plank siding.
 The thinner plank felt dated, and the wider plank felt too farmhouse.
 We also considered staggered width siding, but I didn’t love it on when I saw it installed on other buildings.